Een samengesteld zelfstandig naamwoord bestaat uit twee of meer woorden.

 1. A compound noun is a noun that consists of two or more parts.

-2. Sometimes an -s comes in between, as in dorpsschool.
+2. Sometimes there is an -s in between, as in dorpsschool.

-3. Sometimes an -en comes in between, as in woordenboek.
+3. Sometimes there is an -en in between, as in woordenboek.

 Samenstellingstype (Type of compound)Individuele woorden (Individual words)Nieuwe samenstelling (New compound)